 OK, now the assembly of the undercarriage was now done.
 The multi-part undercarriage legs of this RV Aircraft kit are a bit awkward but unused and thus spare parts are also here for different gear legs and wheels.
 It seems the main wheels sit "too low" so I had to do a bit re-aligning.
 Two types of nose wheels are also provided with parts #59 probably needed. (this is not well indicated in the kit instructions).
 Very nice is an optional mud guard #61 or #62.
 But the Ethiopian aircraft have no mud guard.

 Final assembly also means installing all the pitots, tubes and probes and all are provided in the kit including resin ones.
-I also added a few FAB 500 bombs on the rear fuselage pylons.
+I also added a few FAB 500 bombs from an ICM "Soviet" weapons set on the rear fuselage pylons.
 This is a special feature of the later MiG-27.

 Next, an end semi-gloss coat was applied with the usual technique.

 The cockpit canopy inside frames were painted AKAN 73005 "emerald green".
 A mirror was made from scrap and installed in the edge.
 The seat form the kit set in place after it got some straps made from tape.
 After that canopy was installed hinged upwards and that completed this very nice model.

 coded "1288" was flown to Djibouti in 1991.... the pilot defected.

 Kit #12455 is for a "Flogger -D" and its release date was probably 1993.
 The kit is very basic and the cockpit has a seat "hump" with a floor but no side consoles and no control stick.
 Decals are for a single "Soviet aircraft" with red stars.